 But of course you will also have time to visit the beautiful medieval villages and historic towns along the Via Francigena, as this tour threads together some of the most attractive towns and villages in southern Tuscany and northern Lazio in an eloquent procession.
 Starting from beautiful Siena, you’ll pass through Ponte d’Arbia e Buonconvento.
 Then you’ll leave the main route of the Francigena, in order to walk some of the most stunning trails through Tuscany and visit some of its real highlights: Montalcino and the Abbey of Sant’Antimo.
 Near San Quirico we’ll pick up the Via Francigena again.
 We’ll walk past the thermal springs at Bagno Vignoni, walk up the hills to Castiglione d’Orcia, and then to the stunning hilltop town of Radicofani.
 Then we’ll leave Tuscany and cross the border with Lazio, where we’ll have the chance to visit the small jewels of Proceno, Acquapendente and finally arrive on the shores of Lake Bolsena, known as the ‘Etruscan Lake’.
 Here you can rest, before tackling the last section of the Via Francigena to Rome, or visit beautiful Orvieto.

 Arrival in Siena, where you settle in at your centrally located hotel Depending on your arrival time, you can go for a short visit to this beautiful old town, one of the best preserved medieval towns in Italy, known for its beautiful heart shape central square and its stunning – though unfinished ‘Duomo’.

 Hotel *** – Siena

-Total walking time: around 1 hour + sightseeing time.
+Total walking time: around 1 h. + sightseeing time.